Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/09-Building-Applications/3-full-stack-apps/assignments.md

 ## Part I

-- **Start your app**: Pick your application idea → Open TLDraw → Answer the 8-Question Template and sketch out your user interface with user stories
+- **Send Requests**: Now that you understand your API, it's time to start building your context.
+What examples would you like to give to Claude Code?
+What endpoints have some nuances for your application?
+Most importantly ensure you understand your API.

 ## Part II

-- **Build & Deploy your App**: Now that we've covered how to build and deploy our applications, it's time for you to try it yourself.
-Take the planning that you did during `Part I` and turn it into a Front-End app that is live on the web and accessible to the public.
+- **Full-Stack**: Bring your app to live.
+Give it memory and enjoy your Full-Stack application.